luizlacerdam/LuizLacerda/README.md

 ## Hey, welcome to my profile!

 I'm Luiz Lacerda!
 Engineer currently studying Computer Science and working as a Full Stack Web Developer.
-Since childhood developing game servers, exchange student in my youth.
+Since childhood, I have been developing game servers, exchange student in my youth.

-in 2022 I started in web development deeper where I took courses at Harvard School and at <a href="https://www.betrybe.com/">Trybe</a> where I learned many softs and hardskills developing dozens of projects individually and collectively.
+In 2022 I started in web development deeper where I took courses at Harvard School and at Trybe where I learned many softs and hard skills developing dozens of projects individually and collectively.
 ##

 <div align="center">